If It's Lovin' that You Want: Music video

-The music video for the song was shot on a stretch of beach on the coast of California in Malibu and directed by Marcus Raboy.
+The music video for the song was shot on a stretch of beach on the coast of California in Malibu and directed by Marcus Raboy on August 9, 2005.
 In an interview with MTV News, Rihanna spoke about the development of the shoot for the video, saying "The water was so cold ... but oh my gosh, we had so much fun ...
 We were bumping each other off the Jet Skis and just had a ball".
 During the interview, the singer elaborated further upon the content of the video and the meaning behind it, saying "This video is about having fun, giving off the vibe of the Caribbean ... we did some mermaid-looking stuff down on the sand ...and I'm just [performing] to the camera as if it were my boyfriend.
 Now we're going to do [some scenes with] the Tiki torches.
 It's going to be incredible".
 The dance routines in the video were choreographed by noted choreographer Fatima Robinson.